VaibhavMojidra/Wheres-the-food-Using-Android-Java/README.md

 # Wheres-the-food-Using-Android-Java

-Wheres the food is an food ordering mobile app to place an order.
+Wheres the food is a food ordering mobile app to place an order.

 ✓ Can view available items